-The initial public offering price is \$16.00 per ADS.
+We currently expect the initial public offering price to be between \$15.00 and \$17.00 per ADS.
 See "Underwriting" for a discussion of the factors to be considered in determining the initial offering price.
-We have been approved to list the ADSs on the Nasdaq Global Market under the symbol "LIAN."
+We have applied to list the ADSs on the Nasdag Global Market under the symbol "LIAN."